MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experiments

 \section{Experiments}

-Our experiments aim to benchmark existing ML paradigms on \names, including the best task-specific models as well as those designed for multimodal, multitask, long-range, and noisy data settings.
+Our experiments aim to benchmark existing machine learning paradigms on \names, including the best task-specific models as well as those designed for multimodal, multitask, long-range, and noisy data settings.
 We elaborate on the experimental setup and report our findings.